This manual is for BookmarkFS, version 0.1.6.

 value instead of the bookmark content.

-Indicates that the function should update the timestamps associated with the object.
+BOOKMARKFS_BOOKMARK_SET_ATIMEBOOKMARKFS_BOOKMARK_SET_MTIMEIndicates that the function should update the timestamps associated with the object, instead of the bookmark content or extended attribute value.

-argument points to an array of struct timespec
+The val argument points to an array of struct timespec,

 the first element refers to the last access time, and the second element

-refers to the last modification time of the object.
+refers to the last modification time for the object.

 Equals to one of the following values (after shifting):